fMalinka/sem1R/README.md

 Ontologies are the second type of input that has to be given to your algorithm.
 Ontology has to be in OBO format (https://owlcollab.github.io/oboformat/doc/GO.format.obo-1_4.html) and relationships of terms must be acyclic.
 For many interesting ontologies look at OBO Foundry (http://obofoundry.org/).
 In our running example, we provide two type of different ontologies.
 Gene ontology, located at [example/go-basic.obo](example/go-basic.obo), aims to rows of the data matrix and FBBT ontology (http://obofoundry.org/ontology/fbbt.html), located at [example/fbbt-simple.obo](example/fbbt-simple.obo), focuses on the columns.

 ### Connection between the data matrix and the ontologies
+Now, the last step is to established a connection between our data matrix and all given ontologies.
+Especially for Gene ontology, making the connection is quite easy.

 ### Run sem1R